tiagolr/gate12/README.md

   * `Ctrl + right click` view to erase points
   * `Alt + right click` to erase points
   * `Alt + drag` selection handles to skew/deform the selected points
+  * Multi-select on a single point allows it to be dragged across other points

 ## MacOS